omalovichko/CodilityLessons/README.md

 __Lesson 17 - Dynamic programming__
 * MinAbsSum: Given array of integers, find the lowest absolute sum of elements.

-__Lesson 90 - Tasks from Indeed Prime 2015 challenge__
-* SlalomSkiing: Given a sequence, find the longest subsequence that can be decomposed into at most three monotonic parts.

 __Lesson 91 - Tasks from Indeed Prime 2016 challenge__
-* DwarfsRafting: Find out how many dwarfs can fit on a raft such that it's balanced when crossing a river.
 * HilbertMaze: Find the shortest path between two fields in a Hilbert maze.
 * TreeProduct: Remove at most two edges from a tree graph to maximize the product of the components' sizes.